moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 Choose Planning Group
 ^^^^^^^^^^^^^^^^^^^^^
 If your robot has more than one arm or "planning group" that you want to generate an IKFast solver for, you need to repeat the following process for each group.
 The following instructions will assume you have chosen one ``<planning_group_name>``.
-Furthermore, you need to know the names of the base link and the endeffector link.
+Furthermore, you need to know the names of the base link and the endeffector link of the chain to solve for.

 Generate IKFast MoveIt plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^